Radio in the United States: Call letters

 All AM and FM radio stations are assigned unique identifying call letters by the FCC.
 International agreements determine the initial letters assigned to specific countries, and the ones used by U.S broadcasting stations—currently "K" and "W"—date back to an agreement made in 1912.
 The assignment of the letters "K" and "W" to the United States was randomly made and there was no particular reason given for their selection.
 (The United States was also allocated full use of the letter N, and later some of the range for the letter A, but does not allocate those initial letters to broadcasting stations.
 A small number of U.S. Navy stations with N call signs made broadcasts in the early 20th century, including NOF, NSS and NAA.)

 In the United States, by tradition the stations west of the Mississippi River normally receive call signs starting with "K", with "W" assigned to those east of the river.
 Almost all of the earliest AM band radio stations received three-letter call signs, however beginning in 1922 most have been issued four-letter ones, and the last new AM band three-letter assignment occurred in 1930.
 (FM and TV sister stations are permitted to share the same "base" three-letter call.)

 While some stations, especially on the AM band, still use their call signs as the main way of identifying themselves to the general public, a majority now prefer to emphasize easy to remember identifying slogans or brand names.
-Stations frequently choose call signs that relate to their slogan or brand; the longtime flagship of the CBS Radio Network, for example, has used the call sign WCBS since 1946.
+Stations frequently choose call signs that relate to their slogan or brand; the longtime flagship of the CBS Radio Network, for example, used the call sign WCBS from 1946 until 2024.